RillingDev/rilling.dev/source/index.md

 Hi, I'm Felix.

-I'm a Software Developer from Germany.
+I'm a software developer from Germany.
 My main areas of interest are frontend development using the latest web technologies, making sites fast and accessible, or backend development using TypeScript, Java, or Rust.
 I use the pronouns _they/them_ or _he/him_.